-The NSW Government has introduced prohibited vehicle and passenger conditions for provisional licences to keep novice drivers safe on our roads.
-The prohibited vehicle and passenger conditions are described below.
+Prohibited vehicle and passenger conditions apply to provisional licence holders to keep novice drivers safe on our roads.
+The prohibited vehicle and passenger conditions are described on this page.

 P1 peer passenger condition